stephmelanofridis/homework-09-README-Generator/README.md

 ## Installation

-Answer the questions asked and a quality readme will be created
+Install

 ## Usage

-Answer the questions
+Usage

 ## License

 Apache License 2.0

-Copyright 2021 Steph Melanofridis
+Copyright 2021 Steph P

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.